 Brad Pitt Is The Happiest He's Ever Been, Was On Drugs While Married To Jennifer Aniston

 Brad Pitt is in the perfect place in his life.
-In a candid interview with Esquire, he opens up about his relationship with Angelina Jolie, how he feels about raising six kids, and some past mistakes with drug use and his marriage to a particularly famous "Friends" star.
+In a candid interview with Esquire, he opens up about his relationship with fiancee Angelina Jolie, how he feels about raising six kids, and some past mistakes using drugs while in an unhappy marriage to a famous "Friends" star.

 "I just haven't known life to be any happier," the 49-year-old told the magazine.

 "I always thought that if I wanted to do a family, I wanted to do it big.
 I wanted there to be chaos in the house ... there's constant chatter in our house, whether it's giggling or screaming or crying or banging," he explained.

 "I love it.
 I love it.
 I love it.
 I hate it when they're gone.
 I hate it.
 Maybe it's nice to be in a hotel room for a day - 'Oh, nice, I can finally read a paper.'
 But then, by the next day, I miss that cacophony, all that life."

 Pitt's good friend Frank Pollaro, who owns a furniture business with the actor, told Esquire that after eight years together, the couple is still madly in love.

 Pollaro commented, "Once I walked in and Angie was standing there and (eight-year-old daughter) Zahara walked up and said, 'Daddy, you're not going to start making out with Mommy again, are you?'
 And it's like that.
 This is a guy who has tried not to do any sexy scenes with other women since he's met Angelina.
 He's crazy about her, and she's the same way about him."